Ferri-bernabe/KaggleChessGame/README.md

 In first place, you can execute the notebook.

-If you prefer, you can also execute the oython files:
+If you prefer, you can also execute the python files:

   · git clone https://github.com/Ferri-bernabe/KaggleChessGame.git